openedx/frontend-app-learner-portal-enterprise/docs/decisions/0013-backend-for-frontend-api.md

 ### Incremental migration of existing services to the BFF

-In the long run, as additional services currently being called in the frontend will eventually be migrated to the BFF layer.
-There is no definitive timeline of the migration process, but the intention is to provide a seamless experience for feature development by developers and an enjoyable customer experience with continual improvement.
+In the long run, additional services currently being called in the frontend will eventually be migrated to the BFF layer.
+There is no definitive timeline of the migration process, but the intention is to provide a seamless experience for feature development by developers with minimal impact to UI development using existing conventions and an enjoyable customer experience with continual performance improvement..

 ## Alternatives Considered

-The alternative considered was to include the business logic and additional API resolution to return to the user an auto enrolled course and an auto-applied license based on just the requester information.
-This would have resulted in additional latency before loading the learner dashboard page adding to an already challenging first contentful paint time based on the additional waterfall request.
+The alternative considered was to include the business logic and additional API resolution to return to the user an auto enrolled course and an auto-applied license.
+This would have resulted in additional latency before loading the learner dashboard page adding to an already challenging largest contentful paint time based on the additional waterfall request.
+This would have also added additional complexity between the asynchronous loading of the `dashboardLoader` and `rootLoader` where the `rootLoader` would mutate data that the `dashboardLoader` would be fetching.
-In the effort for continual frontend performance improvements along with building a scalable infrastructure to allow additional features and services while still providing a enjoyable experience for the customer, we opted against this implementation method.
+In the effort for continual frontend performance improvements along with building a scalable infrastructure to allow additional features and services while still providing a enjoyable experience for the customer, and maintainability of code we opted against this implementation method.